How to make the most of evokeAG. 2023 - evokeAG.

 Each year evokeAG. sets out to raise the bar, and to make sure the event keeps reaching new heights your feedback is critical.
 At the end of Day 2, you’ll receive a link to the post event survey.
 Please spend the time to complete the survey.
 We want to know the excellent, the good, the not so good, and as some say the ugly!

 Want to learn more about agrifood tech in the Asia Pacific and rub shoulders with like-minded innovators and producers?
 Join us at evokeAG. on 21-22 February 2023 in Adelaide, South Australia.
 You’ll hear from farmers and tech developers with solutions to agricultural challenges and everything in between.
 Tickets for evokeAG.
-2023 Down to Earth — are on sale here.
+2023 Down to Earth.

 Read more news